bigwig/documentation/Add-on Documentation/Deployment/SSL.md

 **TL;DR:**

- * This add-on provides SSL support for custom domains.
+ * This Add-on provides SSL support for custom domains.
  * You need to have an RSA Private Key, an SSL Certificate and a Certificate Chain.
- * Add the add-on to your deployment via our CLI with the [addon.add command](#adding-the-ssl-add-on).
+ * Add the Add-on to your deployment via our CLI with the [addon.add command](#adding-the-ssl-add-on).

 Secure Socket Layer (SSL) encryption is available for improved security when transmitting passwords and other sensitive data.